Denver first US city to allow social cannabis use

 The city’s trailblazing measure comes as more and more states across America move to legalize cannabis either for medical or recreational use.

 California, the nation’s most populous state, last Tuesday handed a major victory for backers of legalization by approving recreational use of the drug.
-Massachusetts, Maine and Nevada approved a similar measure.
+Massachusetts approved a similar measure.

 According to industry professionals, the marijuana market in the United States could expand to $23 billion by 2020, compared to $5.7 billion in 2015.

-In Denver, the new ordinance will be implemented possibly by the end of January as part of a four-year pilot program that will test the concept and determine its long-term feasibility.
+In Denver, the new ordinance will be implemented as part of a four-year pilot program that will test the concept and determine its long-term feasibility.

 “I look at it as the camel’s nose getting under the tent flap,” Hickenlooper told the Denver Post before the vote.